Multimodal Latent Reasoning via Hierarchical Visual Cues Injection: Introduction

-\begin{itemize} \item We propose \ourmodel, the first MLLM that leverages loop transformers to enable recursive reasoning within the latent space, moving beyond the limitations of purely feed-forward architectures. \item We introduce hierarchical visual cue injection into the recurrent blocks, which allows the model to perform iterative reasoning guided by structural visual information. \item Extensive evaluations demonstrate that test-time scaling is effective when incorporating vision knowledge, and that integrating hierarchical information significantly enhances the model's understanding of complex scenes. \end{itemize}
+\begin{itemize} \item We propose \ourmodel, the first MLLM that leverages loop transformers to enable recursive reasoning within the latent space, moving beyond the limitations of purely feed-forward architectures. \item We introduce hierarchical visual cue injection into the recurrent blocks, which allows the model to perform iterative reasoning guided by structural visual information. \item Extensive evaluations demonstrate that test-time scaling remains effective when incorporating vision knowledge, and that hierarchical visual cue injection works effectively within the loop-transformer framework on complex scene understanding. \end{itemize}